Google Maps Optimization for Seattle Businesses

 Step 1

 Check if your business has a business profile.
-This can be done by going to Google Maps and searching for your business.
+You can do this by going to Google Maps and searching for your business.

 Step 2